 If you are an entering freshman in the Fall semester, your registration date will be the date of your orientation program.
-If you are not an entering freshmen, and you do not have an registration date assigned, contact the University Registrar's Office at 480.965.3124.
+If you are not an entering freshmen, and you do not have a registration date assigned, contact the University Registrar Services at 480.965.3124.